danmar/cppcheck/man/manual.md

     cppcheck --addon=misra.py somefile.c

-This will launch all Cppcheck checks and additionaly calls specific checks provided by selected addon.
+This will launch all Cppcheck checks and additionally calls specific checks provided by selected addon.

 Some addons need extra arguments.
 You can configure how you want to execute an addon in a json file.
 For example put this in misra.json: